 - Ability to attend all 12 Saturday sessions.

-Students must also meet two of the following three criteria:
+Students must also meet 2 of the following 3 criteria:

 - Underrepresented minority in healthcare.

-- Would be the first generation in their family to go to college or obtain certification.
+- First generation in their family to graduate from a four-year accredited college or university.

 - Demonstrate financial need.
 Use the following link as a guideline: https://aspe.hhs.gov/poverty-guidelines.

 - Students can initially self-report family income levels if they apply to the program.
 However, at a later date students accepted into the program may be asked to provide documentation.
 Acceptable forms of documentation will be communicated upon acceptance.

 - The Howley Aspire Program sessions may be, in-person, virtual, or a hybrid of both.

 - We follow all CDC and Cleveland Clinic recommended safety guidelines related to Covid-19.
 Facial masks will be provided, hand sanitizer will be readily available, there will be social distancing in learning environments, hand washing stations will be available, and surfaces will be disinfected regularly.

 - Students selected to participate must complete Cleveland Clinic onboarding process, (including obtaining ID badge) prior to the first Saturday session.